BST4/AnimalPose/README.md

 ## Introduction
 In this project, our goal is to develop an API for a downstream animal classification task based on ViTPose, a state-of-the-art animal pose estimation algorithm.
 The API will provide users with a convenient and efficient way to extract pose features from animal images or videos, which can then be used for various downstream tasks, such as animal identification, behavior analysis, and disease diagnosis.

 To achieve this goal, we will adapt ViTPose to output pose features that are compatible with the downstream classification task.
-We will also optimize the API for speed and scalability, so that it can handle large-scale datasets and real-time applications.
+We will also optimize the API for speed and scalability so that it can handle large-scale datasets and real-time applications.
 Additionally, we will provide a user-friendly interface and comprehensive documentation to facilitate the adoption of our API by researchers and practitioners in the animal science community.

 Overall, our project aims to bridge the gap between animal pose estimation and downstream tasks by providing a robust and accessible tool for animal classification and analysis.